-Yes!
-I started this project back in 2013, but soon after accepted a second job that didn’t leave me with much time on my hands.
-That just slowed me down, I definitely did not quit the project.
+The project is on hold, but the art pieces from it are still available to purchase.
+I started this project back in 2013, but soon after accepted a job that didn’t leave me with much time on my hands and called for a lot of travel.
+That slowed me down significantly.
+In my mind, I haven’t quit the project, but it is certainly on hold.
 Instead of doing a one year project, I just let it expand in a 365 day, nonconsecutive schedule.
-It’s now 2016, and I’m currently working on catching up with the project’s blog, adding a lot of extras about human trafficking and everyday things we can all do to help and get involved.
+Currently I am working on catching up with the project’s blog, adding a lot of extras about human trafficking and everyday things we can all do to help and get involved.
 I want this project to have a further reach, so I will be working on getting it more internet traffic.
 It’s definitely not over, and I will keep working on it and adding new works in the near future.

 If you’d like more immediate project updates, consider signing up for my newsletter!

 Currently, I am only accepting commissions for illustration, such as book/magazine covers or children’s book illustrations.